benkuly/matrix-spring-boot-sdk/README.md

 Implement [`MatrixEventHandler`](./matrix-spring-boot-bot/src/main/kotlin/net/folivo/matrix/bot/handler/MatrixEventHandler.kt) and make it available as bean (annotate it with `@Component`).
 This allows you to react to every Event from any room, that you joined.

 #### Interact with Homeserver
-A Bean of type [`MatrixClient`](./matrix-spring-boot-rest-client/src/main/kotlin/net/folivo/matrix/restclient/MatrixClient.kt) is created, which can be autowired and used to interact with the matrix api.
+A Bean of type [`MatrixClient`](./matrix-spring-boot-rest-client/src/main/kotlin/net/folivo/matrix/restclient/MatrixClient.kt) is created, which can be autowired and used to interact with the matrix API.
 Currently not all endpoints of the [Client-Server API](https://matrix.org/docs/spec/client_server/r0.6.0) are implemented.

 ## Examples

-The module [matrix-spring-boot-bot](./matrix-spring-boot-bot) contains some examples how to use this framework in practice.
+The module [matrix-spring-boot-bot-examples](./matrix-spring-boot-bot-examples) contains some examples how to use this framework in practice.

 Copy the `application.yml.example` file and save it at the same place as `application.yml`.
 You eventually need to modify the matrix-properties in that file.